AntoninoBonanno/OPCUA-Local-Discovery-Server-Example/README.md

 # Simple Node-OPCUA Local Discovery Server

-It is a simple project that implements OPCUA LDS in node-js.
+It is a simple project that implements OPCUA LDS in node.js.

 We have created a java client that asks LDS for registered servers.
 The client is designed specifically for the project servers.

-The server is built in node-js, registers to the LDS and exposes a variable for reading the free memory.
+The server is built in node.js, registers to the LDS and exposes a variable for reading the free memory.

 ![alt text](https://github.com/AntoninoBonanno/ProgettoII/blob/master/LDS.png)